Find all the help you need

 Senior citizens in India enjoy several tax benefits designed to ease their financial burden.

 • Individuals and HUFs are the only ones who can take advantage of the deduction u/s 80TTA.
-Businesses and firms cannot avail this deduction
+Businesses and firms cannot avail this deduction.

 • Any interest earned over ₹10,000 from these sources is taxed.